-It is an exaggerated or irrational fear of crowds, the person is terrified by the congestion of people and thinks that he is in danger.
+It is an exaggerated or irrational fear of crowds; the person is terrified by the congestion of people and thinks he is in danger.

 A person does not understand that a crowd of people will not harm him, but in his ideas, this is a terrible and uncontrollable force that can crush him.

-Unfortunately, the modern way of life causes chaos in transportation, traffic jams, long journeys, and on television they show bloody terrorist attacks, mass robberies, causing the human psyche to spiral out of control and as a result, a phobia develops.
+Unfortunately, the modern way of life causes chaos in transportation, traffic jams, and long journeys.
+On television, they show bloody terrorist attacks, mass robberies, causing the human psyche to spiral out of control, and as a result, a phobia develops.

-Each case of demophobia is different and depends on the thoughts and images that a person associates with large crowds.
+Each case of chemophobia is different and depends on the thoughts and images that a person associates with large crowds.
 This is mainly due to the different thought patterns of each phobia.

 Therefore, there is no reason to fear crowds, but most experts blame genetics, biochemical disorders, stressful or traumatic life events, and inaccurate beliefs for fear of crowds.

-A person who has such a phobia experiences an obsessive and uncontrollable fear of the crowd, it is unbearable to be there where there are a large number of people and he cannot get rid of the obsession.
+A person with such a phobia experiences an obsessive and uncontrollable fear of the crowd; it is unbearable to be there where many people, and he cannot get rid of the obsession.

-Irrational fear can arise even when a person simply observes the crowd from the side, not being at its epicenter.
-For example, it could be a musical concert, a rally, a vacation in the city etc.
+Irrational fear can arise even when a person observes the crowd from the side, not being at its epicenter.
+For example, it could be a musical concert, a rally, a vacation in the city, etc.

 The fear of the crowd makes the person realize that this is just an ordinary social event, interesting to him and not threatening, but he cannot join the crowd.

-A demophobic person can present panic episodes in places where they go daily such as:
+A germophobic person can present panic episodes in places where they go daily, such as: